SeisComP/main/apps/processing/scautopick/descriptions/scautopick.rst

 scautopick applies threshold monitoring by searching for waveform anomalies in form of changes in amplitudes.
-It is applied for detecting phase arrivals and and for measuring related features and amplitudes.
-The phase arrivals are typically associated by modules like :ref:`scautoloc` for locating the source.
+It is applied for detecting phase arrivals creating :term:`phase picks <pick>` and for measuring related features and :term:`amplitudes <amplitude>`.
+The picks and associated amplitudes and features are typically provided to modules like :ref:`scautoloc` for locating the source.

 .. note::